 How To Listen To What You Hear

-If you are skeptical or doubt you can telepathically communicate with animals—or if you do not believe it is even possible for anyone else—you may block information that you might of received from your animal companion.
+If you are skeptical or doubt you can telepathically communicate with animals—or if you do not believe it is even possible for anyone else—you may block information you might have received from your animal companion.
 Our thoughts become cemented beliefs that color our perceptions and form our reality.

-It's natural to doubt whether we’re actually hearing our animals, or have the ability.
-My most convincing validations have come from wild animals, those with whom I had absolutely no egotistical expectations with or pressure to "be right."
+It's natural to doubt whether we hear our animals or have the ability.
+My most convincing validations have come from wild animals with whom I had no egotistical expectations or pressure to "be right."
 Smokey was a feral cat in my backyard that the owner, George, had been feeding for twelve years.
-I began feeding her when George was traveling for two weeks.
-On the third day, Smokey didn’t come out to eat.
-Worried, I mentally projected these words to her, “Smokey girl, why aren’t you eating this morning?
-Are you all right?”
+I fed her when George was traveling for two weeks.
+On the third day, Smokey didn't come out to eat.
+Worried, I mentally projected these words to her, "Smokey girl, why aren't you eating this morning?
+Are you all right?"

 My interpretation of her thoughts went something like this:

 I mentally asked her to please let me see her.
 I told her she didn't have to eat, but would she please just come out and show me that she was all right?
 My eyes were still closed until Smokey rustled out of the bushes, ran to me, and made eye contact before she circled her food bowl twice and ran back into hiding.

 Finally, I put my beliefs to the test.
 I connected to Smokey again before vacating the premises of my garden apartment.
 I didn't want to leave her behind.
 I gave Smokey a choice by sending her two opposite scenarios; first, I sent images of an empty apartment stripped of furniture and animals and her sitting alone in the yard with an empty food bowl.
 Next, I held a mental picture of picking her up, placing her in the carrier, and taking her with me.
 Did she want to be part of my family?
 Or did she prefer to stay behind and fend for herself?